nbgallery/rpki/README.md

 ```

 ## Details
 By default rpki expects a .mypki configuration file to be located in the user's home directory at `~/.mypki`.
-If the configuration file is invalid or corrupt, the user will be prompted for file paths to a certificate authority bundle and a PKI file.
+If the configuration file is invalid or corrupt, the user will be prompted for file paths to a certificate authority bundle and a PKI file. rpki will only prompt the user for a pki passphrase once per R session.

 To pki-enable the httr package, rpki modifies the following httr config settings
 * cainfo